 Firstly, thank you for considering raising funds in aid of TNA UK and its sufferers.
-As we do not receive any government funds or grants we are totally dependent on charitable donations from people like you, so the fact that you are reading this page is of great significance to us.
+As a registered charity, TNA UK is entirely dependent on donations and annual membership fees in order to continue its work.
+We receive no funding whatsoever from central Government or corporate organisations, and are therefore totally dependent on charitable donations from people like you, so the fact that you are reading this page is of great significance to us.

 We assume that you have already decided that fundraising might be of interest but maybe you now need some encouragement to get yourself going.

 - What could you do?

 - How do you organise it?

 - Where should I hold my event?

 There are so many things that you can do and in order to help you out we have provided you with some ideas that you might want to consider and alongside this, you will also find help on how to set about organising an event or challenge.
 The suggestions below cover a full range of ideas from the absurd-but-fun to more sophisticated activities such as wine tasting or cheese and wine parties so hopefully you find there is something to appeal to you.

 Whatever you decide, the important thing is to find what suits your interests and available time and most of all, to have an enormous amount of fun doing it.
 Don’t forget to find out where the money you’re raising goes – the poster below will explain it all.